 - a.
 Violations of a professional code of ethics and/or standards of practice (i.e. College of Midwives of Alberta).
 A committee established by the program will assess violations of relevant codes and standards and whether the student will be required to withdraw from the program based on the seriousness of the violation. - b.
 Students who are unsuccessful after two registrations in the same core course (as defined by the program) will be required to withdraw from the program.
-This includes but is not limited to the following examples of unsuccessful registration: - Students who do not achieve the minimum required grade (as defined c.
+This includes but is not limited to the following examples of unsuccessful registration: - Students who do not achieve the minimum required grade (as defined by the program) in one or both registrations. - Students who earn a grade of "F" or "EF" in one or both registrations. - Students who withdraw from the course with a 'W' in one or both registrations. - c.
 Students who are denied a practicum placement by an external stakeholder because of an assessed detrimental impact on the client, client group, or community being served.
 Students who are unable to meet clinical or field course requirements on this basis will be required to withdraw from the program.